imagineLife/big-site/content/mongo/roles/cluster-admin.md

 - indexStats
 - useUUID

+#### On Config DB
+**on the system.js collection in the config db**:
+- collStats
+- dbHash
+- dbStats
+- find
+- killCursors
+- listCollections
+- listIndexes
+- planCacheRead

+On all _non-system collections_:
+- ... all above privileges
+- getShardVersion
+- indexStats

 ## clusterAdmin
 This role has all of the privileges of the above 3 roles: the _clusterManager_, _clusterMonitor_, as well as _hostManager_.